Course Type / Attendance

 Where could this course take you?

-Following completion of the HND, you may then opt to progress to a BA (Hons) Top-up degree at a number of institutions with the primary route being to Sunderland University.
+Following completion of the HND at level 5 you may then opt to progress to a BA (Hons) Top-up degree at a number of institutions with the primary route being to Sunderland University.
+The Top-up degree will enable you to maintain a breadth of study right up to degree level.

-Alternatively you could choose to move into the industry as a practicing artist or a range of Art & Design related jobs including – Fashion designer, Graphic designer, Illustrator, Printmaker, Photographer, Textile designer, Advertising Creative, Product designer, Interior Designer, Art Teacher, Art Technician, Art therapist, Community arts worker, Arts administrator, Multimedia specialist and a Museum or Gallery Curator.
+Potential career opportunities – Artist, Graphic designer, Illustrator, Printmaker, Photographer, Textile designer, Advertising Creative, Product designer, Interior Designer, Art Teacher, Art Technician, Art therapist, Community arts worker, Arts administrator, Multimedia specialist and a Museum or Gallery Curator.

 What costs will you incur?